akielaries/signalmesh/README.md

 STM32H753

-* If external media is present and recording is enabled, the played data will be siphoned from the AAM and to the external media.
+* If external media is present and recording is enabled, the played data will be siphoned from the APM and to the external media.

 ### Update and Upload Module (UUM)
 STM32F446